Top 12 Scheduling Manager Skills to Put on Your Resume

 3. Microsoft Project

-Microsoft Project is a project management software designed for project managers to assist in developing plans, assigning resources, tracking progress, managing budgets, and analyzing workloads for projects.
+Microsoft Project is project management software for building plans, assigning resources, tracking progress, managing budgets, and balancing workloads.

 Why It's Important